 Silverwood Park, 49

-Looking for more personalized instruction, a fun group activity, or tour?
-Arrange a private one-on-one or group program at your skill level.
+Looking for more personalized instruction?
+Arrange a private one-on-one or group lesson at your skill level.
 Equipment included.
-Call the Outdoor Recreation School at 763.694.7717 for large group pricing, or to schedule private lessons, programs and tours.
+Call the Outdoor Recreation School at 763.694.7717 for scheduling and pricing.

 Watch a Video about Paddling in Three Rivers